-This module is designed to help Scouts BSA explore how math affects your life each day.
+This module is designed to help the Venturer or Sea Scout explore how math affects their life each day.

-- 1. Choose A or B or C or D and complete ALL the requirements. - A. Watch about three hours total of math-related shows or documentaries that involve scientific models and modeling, physics, sports equipment design, bridge building, or cryptography.
-You may choose to watch a live performance instead of watching a media production.
-Then do the following: - (1) Make a list of at least five questions or ideas from the show(s) you watched. - (2) Discuss two of the questions or ideas with your counselor.
+- 1. Choose A or B or C or D and complete ALL the requirements. - A. Watch three hours total of math-related shows or documentaries that involve scientific models and modeling, physics, sports equipment design, bridge building, or cryptography.
+Then do the following: - (1) Make a list of at least two questions or ideas from each show. - (2) Discuss two of the questions or ideas with your counselor.